JavidanAkb2000/expense-tracking-system/README.md

 • Beautiful analytics visualization with charts and graphs
 • Intuitive tabular data presentation for easy expense management

+Note:

+💻 UI of Expense Tracking System

+✨ I started by building a simple, manual UI myself.
+Later, I leveled it up to a cleaner, more modern look with the help of AI tools like Claude and GPT.
+I’m just taking advantage of the amazing innovations 2025 has to offer! 🚀

 ⚡ **Backend Excellence**
 • **FastAPI** - Lightning-fast, modern API framework ensuring smooth performance
 • RESTful architecture for seamless data flow